informationgrid/ingrid-codelist-service/README.md

 Usage
 =========
-This service can be configured via Spring where the following settigs are needed in the application-context.xml.
+This service can be configured via Spring where the following settings are needed in the application-context.xml.

 \#1 Add one communication bean, whether to request Management iPlug or direct http: